Guide to Net Revenue Retention & Gross Revenue Retention

 The calculation above gives you your NRR, but let me show you a more detailed description of each step:

 - Churn and cancellation do not mean the same thing, although one could lead to another.
 Cancellation is when a customer ends their subscription, though they could continue using your other products and return after a short amount of time (or stop buying altogether, resulting in churn.)
-Churn is when a customer stops doing business with you althogether.
-Your NRR takes into account both types of losses.
+Churn is when a customer stops doing business with you altogether.
+Your net revenue retention takes into account both types of losses.

 What is Gross Revenue Retention?